 Responsibility is doing what you say you will, making good choices, and owning your actions.
-We know that helping students be more responsible can help them in the classroom and in the rest of their lives.
-Let's explore ways you can make that a part of your classroom culture.
+We know that helping students be more responsible can help them in the classroom and for the rest of their lives.
+So let's explore ways to make that a part of your classroom culture.

 1. Quick Purposeful Lessons

-My Daily SEL worksheets break up responsibility across 5 days and follow the same format each day
+My Daily SEL worksheets break up responsibility across five days and follow the same format each day

 - Key points on responsibility